awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-django.md

    ~/ebdjango$ eb create django-env
    ```
 **Note**
-If you see a "service role required" error message, run `eb create` interactively \(without specifying an environment name\) and EB CLI creates the role for you\.
+If you see a "service role required" error message, run `eb create` interactively \(without specifying an environment name\) and the EB CLI creates the role for you\.

    This command creates a load balanced Elastic Beanstalk environment named `django-env`\.
 Creating an environment takes about 5 minutes\.
 As Elastic Beanstalk creates the resources necessary to run your application, it outputs informational messages that the EB CLI relays to your terminal\.